TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 ## Coaching-Related Data on UVA Box

 Additional coaching-related data were not centrally cleaned.
-These measures (Coach Session Review, Coach Session Tracking, Nonresponder Coaching Survey) were collected via Qualtrics or Google Sheets and are stored privately on UVA Box.
+These measures (Coach Session Review, Coach Session Tracking, Nonresponder Coaching Survey) were collected via Qualtrics or Google Sheets and are stored privately in a [MindTrails UVA Box folder](https://virginia.app.box.com/folder/118765162561).

 For more details about these data, cleaned by Alex Werntz and Allie Silverman, see the Measures Appendix and Measures Codebook on the [Public Component](#public-component).
 Researchers can request access to the data by contacting the study team ([studyteam@mindtrails.org](mailto:studyteam@mindtrails.org)).